basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 ## ⏰ Oh-my-zsh Dirhistory Plugin: Time Travel Through Directories

-The `dirhistory` plugin in Oh-my-zsh allows you to navigate your directory history and hierarchy with ease, using simple keyboard shortcuts.
-Let's go through its functionalities:
+The `dirhistory` plugin makes navigating directories incredibly simple with keyboard shortcuts:

 *   **ALT-LEFT**: Move back to previously visited directories.
 *   **ALT-RIGHT**: Undo the effect of ALT-LEFT, returning to the directories you moved back from.